Tapping into Niche Market Tourism

-- Develop a trail.
 If you have the capacity to create and manage a trail, string together multiple stops with a specific theme in an easy-to-travel way.
-Trails are very popular because they do all of the work for tourists.
+Trails are very popular because they do all the work for tourists.
 Visitors pick a place to start and just enjoy the journey.

 The Haunted History Trail of New York State is a statewide paranormal product that appeals to both serious ghost hunters and the paranormal curious.
 It has over 65 creepy, spooky and downright scary stops, including haunted inns, museums, amusement parks, and restaurants.

 Corning and the Southern Finger Lakes do a great job with this.
-In the left-hand column on their website, various things to do are categorized based on special interests and audiences.
-Examples include Art Aficionados, History Buffs, Outdoor Enthusiasts, and Agri-Tourism.
+In the things to do section on their website, various activities are categorized based on special interests and audiences.
+Examples include Art Aficionados, History Buffs, Outdoor Enthusiasts and Agri-Tourism.
 Their Chocolate Trail also thinks outside the box, taking visitors beyond standard places where you can eat chocolate.
 The trail includes funky stops like a spa with chocolate creme waxing and a cigar shop with chocolate pipe tobacco!